warmchang/armada/developer.md

 It has the following options to customize further steps:

 * `mage localdev full` - Runs all components of Armada, including the Lookout UI.
-* `mage localdev minimal-pulsar` - Runs only the core components of Armada (such as the API server and an executor).
+* `mage localdev minimal` - Runs only the core components of Armada (such as the API server and an executor).
 * `mage localdev no-build` - Skips the build step; set `ARMADA_IMAGE` and `ARMADA_TAG` to choose the Docker image to use.

-`mage localdev minimal-pulsar` is what is used to test the CI pipeline, and is the recommended way to test changes to the core components of Armada.
+`mage localdev minimal` is what is used to test the CI pipeline, and is the recommended way to test changes to the core components of Armada.

 ## Debug error saying that the (port 6443 is already in use) after running mage localdev full